A cup of tea and a scone. The perfect mid-morning pick me up.

 Let’s start in beautiful Highland Perthshire, in the picturesque town of Pitlochry.
 Less than a five-minute walk from the railway station, on the main street sits Hettie’s Tearooms.
 This place is divine.
 From the warm welcome to cosy interiors you’ll want to sit awhile.
 Deciding what to have, well that’s a whole other ballgame.
 Everything looks delicious!
 All scones are baked fresh and are fantastic.

 Hettie’s delivers on a great cuppa, and if you’re out having a wander around the town or further afield in the stunning countryside, you’ll be needing a brew.
 There’s plenty of choice with 32 loose leaf teas to choose from, all blended in house.
 And coffee lovers aren’t left out as Hettie’s roast their own coffee on site every day.
-You know how much we love a railway fact… so the coffee roaster at Hettie’s is named after the owner, Clare, whose late dad, Donnie, was… wait for it… the Station Master at Rannoch Station.
+You know how much we love a railway fact… so the coffee roaster at Hettie’s is named after the owner, Clare, whose late dad, Donnie, was the Station Master at Rannoch Station.
 Her mum, upon retiring from her Signalwoman’s role, started the Rannoch Station Tearoom back in 1988.
 Isn’t that a great story!?
 A true railway family, fantastic at feeding those using the trains.

 Rannoch Station Tearoom